YahooArchive/express-yui/README.md

 * Seed should rely on the groups to support combo when posible
 * Move lib/static.js into its own package and update the api
 * Support functions in the yui_config
+* Proper computation of the core before adding more meta modules

 ## How to contribute